News Content for 2015

 “He was killed in a German attack near Hartmannsweilerkopf on December 28th, 1915.
 His officer spoke of him as a brave, dashing soldier; we knew him as a painstaking worker, a keen sportsman and a good boy.”

 So far your Editors have been unable to trace any further details of Louis Renault.
+However, according to the Farnhamian of August 1917, he was serving with the French Army.
 He is commemorated on the School’s War Memorial.

 The death of A. Reynolds was announced in the Farnhamian dated April 1916: